WED-2023/207698911/README.md

 README.md

-notice in the like button part , a small JS scripy wass added to play the recording
+notice in the like button part , a small JS script was added to play the recording